Thomas Reed, RN

 Online Learning - Visit Website

-Texas A&M International University's RN to BSN online program offers registered nurses a flexible, accelerated pathway to advance their nursing career.
-Designed for working professionals, this 100% online program can be completed in as few as 12 months, with a total tuition of $8,995 for in-state students.
-The ACEN-accredited program develops advanced nursing skills, focusing on leadership, critical thinking, evidence-based practice, and comprehensive patient care across diverse healthcare settings.
-Admission requires an unencumbered RN license and a minimum 2.50 GPA, making it an accessible option for nurses seeking career growth.
+Texas A&M International University's online RN to BSN program provides a flexible, accelerated path for registered nurses, completable in just 12 months with a total in-state tuition of $8,995.
+This ACEN-accredited program emphasizes leadership, critical thinking, and evidence-based practice, preparing graduates for advanced roles in diverse healthcare settings.
+Admission requires an unencumbered RN license and a minimum 2.50 GPA, with no entrance exam such as ACT or SAT needed, making it highly accessible for working professionals.

 Abilene, TX - Private 4-year - mcm.edu